When you first get Medicare

 In most cases, if you don’t sign up for Medicare Part B when you’re first eligible, you’ll have to pay a late enrollment penalty.
 You'll have to pay this penalty for as long as you have Part B and could have a gap in your health coverage.

-You can sign up for Part A and/or Part B during the General Enrollment Period between January 1–March 31 each year if both of these apply:
+Once your Initial Enrollment Period ends, you can sign up for Part B and Part A (if you have to pay a premium for it) during the General Enrollment Period between January 1–March 31 each year.

 You must pay premiums for Part A and/or Part B. Your coverage will start July 1.
 You may have to pay a higher premium for late enrollment in Part A and/or a higher premium for late enrollment in Part B.